mutedblues/Customer-Success-Management/README.md

 - [ ] [Sixteen Ventures](https://sixteenventures.com/)

 ## Podcasts
+- [ ] [CHURN.FM](https://www.churn.fm/) - "The podcast for subscription economy pros to learn how the world's fastest growing companies are tackling churn and using retention to fuel their growth."
+New episodes every Wednesday.
 - [ ] [Customer Strategy Podcast](https://podcast.glideconsultingllc.com/) - Weekly podcast hosted by Nils Vinje, founder of Glide Consulting.

 ## Training